aorwall/moatless-tools/README.md

 ### Version 0.0.3: Claude 3.5 Sonnet v20241022
 With version 0.0.3 I get 38.3% solve rate with Claude 3.5 Sonnet v20241022.
 Average cost per instance is $0.30.

-The three main reasons I’ve been able to go from 27% to 38% solved instances in this version:
+The three main reasons I've been able to go from 27% to 38% solved instances in this version:

 - **Claude 3.5 Sonnet and Computer Use**
   The solution has been adjusted to use the `text_editor_20241022` tool introduced in the new version of Claude 3.5 Sonnet.
 This provides more stable results when editing existing code.

 - **[moatless-testbeds](https://github.com/aorwall/moatless-testbeds)**
   I set up a Kubernetes-based solution to run tests and provide feedback on test results to the agent.
-It’s worth noting that the agent has to independently identify the tests and can’t rely on the `PASS_TO_PASS` or `FAIL_TO_PASS` data for each instance.
+It's worth noting that the agent has to independently identify the tests and can't rely on the `PASS_TO_PASS` or `FAIL_TO_PASS` data for each instance.

 - **More flexible model**
   In the earlier version of Moatless Tools, the agent followed a rigid flow where it first retrieved content and then edited the code.
 Now, it can dynamically choose between actions for code retrieval or editing, depending on the situation.